k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The new plugin is always added to the end of the Plugins list.
 However, the plugin's execution order can be changed by dragging it to a required position in the list.

-Note that the **Delete selected** option in the context menu is only available for the project plugins.
-A product plugin cannot be deleted; if it is not needed, it can be set to 'inactive' in the Baseline rule.
+Note that the **Delete selected** option in the context menu is only available for the project plugins while the product plugins cannot be deleted.
+If a product plugin is not needed, it can be set to 'inactive' in the Baseline rule.